akovalenko/aigen-idletee/README.md

 - Log files that suddenly stop growing or resume after inactivity
 - Any stream-based process that exhibits relevant patterns of activity and inactivity

-When **idletee** detects state transitions, it can execute user-defined shell commands to provide notifications or take other actions.
+When **idlecat** detects state transitions, it can execute user-defined shell commands to provide notifications or take other actions.

 ## OPTIONS